itsoluwatobby/itsoluwatobby/README.md

 # Hello 👋

 ### My name is Oluwatobi Akinola Samuel, I'm from Nigeria and presently based in Nigeria.
-I'm a software developer with over one year of programming experience.
+I'm a software developer with over two years of programming experience.
 ##### I love to code in Java, Node, Javascript, ReactJs.
 I am also equipped with some frontend tools like HTML, Css and also very familiar with relational database like SQL (using postgres) and non-relational database using MongoDB.

 <!--[X] My Portfolio: [Tap to Check Portfolio Webpage](https://itsoluwatobby.github.io/Portfolio-website/#contact "my portfolio")-->